From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations: Introduction

 Understanding which environmental factors determine species distributions is a foundational step in ecology, with significant influence for conservation, managing climate risks, and policy.
 Species distribution modeling (SDM) is a promising tool.
 However, the workflows require expert knowledge, access to multiple data sources, and fluency with statistical tools, which limits accessibility and only to statistical experts with coding ability.
 To address these challenges and better answer the questions from Fig. \ref{Fig1}, we propose an end-to-end framework that begins with an input image (\textbf{visual} curiosity) and ends with natural-language ecological insights (\textbf{causal} understanding).

 Given a photo, our system automated achieves: (1) identify the species, (2) locate global occurrences via biodiversity APIs, (3) simulate absence background conditions, (4) extract environmental data, (5) learn the causal structure among climatic variables, (6) infer their causal effect on species occurrence, and (7) explain the findings in nature language.
+Our contribution extends beyond combining existing models, providing a novel multimodal perspective for explainable species distribution modeling and ecological reasoning.